campbead/RealityTV/project_notes.md

 # 19 Jan 2020
 Setup the datasheet for coding the data and coded one episode.
 It takes a while..
 But that's okay.
+# 20 Jan 2020
+Did another episode.
+This takes a while..